Foreign Language for Travelers

 Sharks Bay - A secluded, sandy cove.
 While swimming here can be tough because of the current, the views of the red lava rock that form the cove are spectacular.
 A great area for a picnic or sunbathing.

 This may help to narrow it down some, depending on the island you have chosen to stay on.
 Every island offers its own set of beaches that will leave you breathless and wishing you never had to leave.
 Always be careful when visiting beaches, you want to make sure you are not getting into water and surf that you can’t handle.
-Just look into ocean reports for the island you are on; i.e. Kauai ocean and surf report, Maui ocean report, Oahu ocean report etc.
+Just look into ocean reports for the island you are on; i.e. Kauai Explorer, Maui ocean report, Oahu ocean report etc.